huchlab/sequencing-docker-stacks/README.md

 ### Single-Cell Analysis with Latest R — `singlecell-r-notebook`

-**Best for:** R-centric single-cell analysis workflows requiring the most recent R packages from Bioconductor
+**Best for:** R-centric single-cell analysis workflows using the most recent R packages from Bioconductor

 **Key Differences:**